ApptivaAG/bones-gulp-docker-starter-kit/README.md

 ## THANKS

+* The theme in the `src` folder is from the amazing [Bones Starter Theme](https://github.com/eddiemachado/bones/).
+Thank you!
-This starter kit is based on the work of [Synapticism](https://github.com/synapticism/wordpress-gulp-starter-kit).
+* This starter kit is based on the work of [Synapticism](https://github.com/synapticism/wordpress-gulp-starter-kit).
 Thank you!

 ## MAINTAINER